Apple wins EU court battle in €13b tax case | Malay Mail

-BRUSSELS, July 15 — A European court today annulled an EU order that Apple repay Ireland €13 billion (RM63.9 billion) in back taxes, in a major legal setback for Brussels.
+BRUSSELS, July 16 — The EU suffered a major setback in its effort to curb profit-shifting as a European court annulled an order that Apple repay Ireland €13 billion (RM63.2 billion) in back taxes.

 The commission’s historic ruling against Apple was delivered in August 2016 by Competition Commissioner Margrethe Vestager in a shock decision that put Europe on the map as a scourge of Silicon Valley.